This toy triceratops with 6,298 ppm Lead would be illegal if made today: Another reason to avoid vintage toys

 • Titanium (Ti): 7,030 +/- 1,516 ppm

-While Lead can cause permanent brain damage in young children (as with my son who has a diagnosed brain injury from being Lead poisoned as a baby), the high levels of Cadmium and Antimony in this toy are also concerning as each of those heavy metals has been demonstrated to cause cancer.
+While Lead can cause permanent brain damage in young children (as with my son who has a diagnosed brain injury from being Lead-poisoned as a baby), the high levels of Cadmium and Antimony in this toy are also concerning as each of those heavy metals has been demonstrated to cause cancer.

 As always, please let me know if you have any questions.

-Thank you for reading and for sharing my articles.
+Thank you for reading and sharing these articles.

 Tamara Rubin